 A couple of years ago, I moved from small but mighty Chapel Hill to their even smaller neighbor, the town of Carrboro.
 Though often overlooked as a food destination in the Triangle, Carrboro has amazing contenders worth visiting regardless of where you’re located!
-I compiled a list of the best restaurants in Carrboro for you to add to your Triangle restaurant bucket-list!
+I compiled a list of the best restaurants in Carrboro for you to add to your Triangle restaurant bucket list!

 Located in a repurposed old train station, Thai Station has such a fun dining area.
 They are currently also offering curbside during the pandemic.
 We are really into their crab and cream cheese spring roll.
 I alternate my noodle order from the Pad See Ew and the Pad Kee Mao!
+We literally eat here multiple times a month and love it so much that we had our wedding rehearsal dinner here!

 201 E Main St Suite C, Carrboro, NC 27510